-Answer: The Synod of Dort (also called the Synod of Dordt or the Synod of Dordrecht) was a church council that convened in 1618 in Dordrecht, the Netherlands, to settle a dispute between two theological factions in the Dutch Reformed Church.
+The Synod of Dort (also called the Synod of Dordt or the Synod of Dordrecht) was a church council that convened in 1618 in Dordrecht, the Netherlands, to settle a dispute between two theological factions in the Dutch Reformed Church.
 The Synod of Dort has had a lasting impact on theology, as it was this synod that produced the summarized version of John Calvin’s teachings known today as the Five Points of Calvinism.

 On one side of the dispute in the Synod of Dort were the Arminians (also known as the Remonstrants) who followed the teachings of Jacobus Arminius.
 On the other side were the Calvinists (Counter-Remonstrants) who held true to the Reformed teachings of John Calvin.
 These two theological systems became nationalized, and Holland was split in two.
 The Synod of Dort was to bring resolution to the conflict.
 Representatives of the Reformed Church from eight foreign countries were invited to the synod, and church leaders from Great Britain, Germany, and Switzerland attended.

 From 1568 to 1648, Holland was in a long struggle with Spain, trying to gain independence from the rule of King Philip II, who was the sovereign of what was then called the Habsburg Netherlands.
 In 1581, the Republic of the Seven United Netherlands (the Dutch Republic) was formed, a significant step toward Dutch independence.
 However, there were still decades of conflict ahead between the Dutch and the Spanish.
 In the middle of this conflict came the rise of Arminianism, a theological system that emphasized man’s free will in salvation and rejected Calvinist doctrines, which emphasized God’s sovereignty in salvation.
-John Calvin’s teachings were rejected by Jacobus Arminius in his Five Articles of Remonstrance.
+John Calvin’s teachings were rejected by the followers of Jacobus Arminius in their Five Articles of Remonstrance.
 The followers of Arminius were called “the Remonstrants” after this document.
 A pamphlet war began between the Remonstrants (Arminians) and the Counter-Remonstrants (Calvinists) that actually split the country.
 The Netherlands had no separation of church and state; what you believed politically was connected to what you believed theologically.
 Naturally, the theological split led also to a political split, and a rumor began that the Arminians were in league with Spain.